clearlydefined/clearlydefined/docs/curation-guidelines.md

 4. The string `OTHER`.
 This indicates that a human confirmed that there is license information in the file but that the license is not an SPDX-identified license.)
 5. No value.
 This indicates that automated tooling did not find license-like data in the file.

+## The Difference between "Source components" and "Package components"
+The process below differes for components depending on whether they are "source" or "package" components.
+A "source" package is the component in the preferred form of editing or building, like a Git repository.
+A "package" component is a component in its functional form that is intended to be used without further editing or building, like would be installed by a package manager.

 ## The Difference between Declared and Discovered licenses
 The ClearlyDefined definition for a component has two types of license information: declared and discovered.